MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 ## License requirements

-Capabilities mentioned in this article are available only to users with the Copilot for Sales standard license.
-If you have the Copilot for Sales premium license, you can see the integrated experience within Microsoft Outlook.
+The experience covered within this article is only displayed to Dynamics 365 Sales customers who are accessing the [included capabilities available with their exisitng Sales Copilot license](features-d365-users.md).
+Organizations that have purchased Copilot for Sales will see the fully integrated experience within Microsoft Outlook.
 For more information, see [Draft an email message using sales information in Outlook](email-reply-premium.md).

 ## Anatomy of suggested content